-III.
-INTAKE MEETING WITH THE REPORTING PARTY - TITLE IX AND NON-TITLE IX discuss with the reporting party the availability of supportive measures and other important topics, including the process for filing and resolving a formal complaint, and the process for pursuing an alternative resolution to the formal complaint.
+When the Title IX Coordinator has actual knowledge of a claim of sexual harassment, the Coordinator will promptly contact the complainant (herein after referred to as the "reporting party") to schedule an Intake Meeting.
+At this meeting, the Coordinator will discuss with the reporting party the availability of supportive measures and other important topics, including the process for filing and resolving a formal complaint and the process for pursuing an alternative resolution to the formal complaint.
 The Coordinator will provide the reporting party with written information related to these topics, which will include information about rights, options, and resources.